UCSF-DataSci/ds217-11-final-thomasblakely/report.md

     - `day_name`: Day name (Monday-Sunday)
     - `is_weekend`: Binary indicator (0: Monday-Friday, 1: Saturday-Sunday)

+Following the cleaning and feature extraction process, our dataset covers over 10 years (2015-2025) of measurement.
+With this amount of data, if there is some relationship between barometric pressure and the other surface-level indicators, our model should be able to detect it.

 ### Phase 4: Feature Engineering

 Following the extraction of our temporal features, six derived and four rolling-window variables were created to explore potential feature relationships and capture temporal variability.